 WHAT IS YOUR RESEARCH FOCUS?
 I work in a behavioral neuroscience lab on campus, and we examine neuroimmune factors related to the stress response.
 I love this topic, because we have always heard about how bad stress can be and it's kind of terrifying if we only hear one side of the story.
 However, we also look at the way our bodies are designed to buffer the stress (change the physiological response and reduce negative behavioral changes) due to the presence of social stimuli (like the presence of a mother with her offspring).
 It's not a surprise that I like this field, because I'm drawn to anything related to how we can apply physiology to real world applications.
 I'm just beginning to get a better grasp on the immune system and it's such a cool network.
 I always look forward to learning more.
 More recently for my masters thesis, I joined a lab that examines the change in proteins near the axon initial segment in various brain regions (like the corpus callosum and hippocampus).
 We are interested in how some diseases, like diabetes, can cause changes in these “scaffolding” proteins.

 HOW DO YOU STAY MOTIVATED?

 After everything I went through to keep my sons from relocating 1000 miles, I learned how to advocate for myself.
 Having my sons kept from me woke up the fighter inside of me, and I learned how to draw on that fire to be persistent about my goals.
 I just mentioned my family member with schizophrenia, and being close to him during 20 years of intermittent episodes of psychoses has changed me.
-It has given me a view of this cruel illness that makes me intent of being part of some kind of solution and help to other people.
+It has given me a unique view of this cruel illness that makes me intent of being part of some kind of solution in his honor.